 Some Patience Required

-Assembling the Helium is a simple, one-person process.
+Assembling the Helium is a relatively straightforward process.
 It has three main components to assemble: a work surface, a metal base, and a central column assembly with a secondary shelf surface built in.
 Attaching these components together involves a screwdriver; an Allen wrench; two dozen screws, nuts, and bolts; and some patience.
-The process took us 30 – 40 minutes, which included a few minutes of difficulty, as some of the Helium’s screws were poorly machined and had to be 'persuaded' into place with some elbow grease.
+The process took us 30 – 40 minutes, which included a few minutes of difficulty, as some of the Helium’s screws were poorly machined and had to be ‘persuaded’ into place with some elbow grease.
 Keep in mind we assemble these kinds of products here every day, so it might take you an hour or longer to follow the instructions and put your Helium together.

 Despite a couple hiccups, assembly was fairly easy overall.
 Like the Kangaroo and Winston before it, the Helium relies on its heavy base to keep it upright—avoiding the hassle of desk clamps and grommet mounts required for standing desk converters like the Workfit-S and Humanscale Quickstand.
-Even better, the Helium's locking air cylinder, and its accompanying Bowden cable and hand lever, arrive already assembled.
-This allowed us to sidestep a repeat of the frustrating and time-consuming experience we had trying to attach the Winston's Bowden cable to the air cylinder.
+The Helium’s locking air cylinder, and its accompanying Bowen cable and hand lever, arrive already assembled.
+This allowed us to sidestep a repeat of the frustrating and time-consuming experience we had trying to attach the Winston’s Bowen cable to the air cylinder.

 An Aesthetic Built for Radio

-The Helium takes its visual cues from other freestanding desk converters like the Kangaroo and the Winston Workstation.
+The Helium takes its visual cues from other freestanding desk converters like the Kangaroo Desktop Riser and the Winston Standing Desk Workstation.
 A metal mounting column containing the height adjustment mechanism is the spine of the workstation.
-Attached to it is the Helium's work surface assembly, which consists of a main platform and a smaller shelf, as well as the Helium's height adjustment lever.
+Attached to it is the Helium’s work surface assembly, which consists of a main platform and a smaller shelf, as well as the Helium’s height adjustment lever.
 The main work surface is 28” wide and 13” deep, while the shelf is the same width and 11” deep.
-The combined surfaces measure about the same as the Kangaroo's single surface, giving you more than enough room to take your desk top essentials with you to standing height.
+The combined surfaces measure about the same as the Kangaroo’s single surface, giving you more than enough room to take your desk top essentials with you to standing height.
 Unlike the Kangaroo and Winston, which have triangular work surfaces, the Helium is rectangular.
-This gives the work surface a larger area, but it also makes the Helium less compact and potentially incompatible with small corner desks.
+This gives the work surface a larger area, but it also makes the Helium less compact and potentially incompatible with smaller cubicle corners.

 The Helium’s aesthetic is Spartan at best.
 Its work surface and shelf platform do nothing to conceal over a dozen screw heads which, while flush with the platforms, are nevertheless clearly visible, giving the Helium a bit of a garage workshop look.
-The work surface has an unfortunate tendency to collect fingerprints (though these wipe away easily with a cloth), and the Helium doesn't currently offer any color options aside from black—though our RightAngle rep promised that more colors are in the works.
-It's a utilitarian aesthetic, especially compared to more design-oriented standing desk converters like Humanscale's Quickstand.
-Compared to the Kangaroo or Winston however, its overall design is more streamlined and less bulky.
+The work surface has an unfortunate tendency to collect fingerprints, and the Helium comes in only two colors: black base with black work surface, or silver base with white surface.
+It’s a utilitarian aesthetic, especially compared to more design-oriented standing desk converters like Humanscale’s Quickstand or the Winston.

 One-Handed Height Adjustment

-Cable management is nice, but the Helium's strongest feature and biggest innovation is its sophisticated height adjustment mechanism, which blows away the workstations currently dominating the marketplace.
+Cable management is nice, but the Helium’s strongest feature and biggest innovation is its sophisticated height adjustment mechanism, which is similar to the pricier Winston’s.